 She feels the tickling of blood touch her lips.
 "Oh no," she cringes reaching for her face, momentarily forgetting her face is shielded by the glass of her helmet.
 "This wasn't supposed to happen," she says, her voice quivering.
 She steps back and pushes several buttons on the waist belt of her suit.
 Pressurized air releases from her helmet and the suit begins to deflate.
 A fog like mist forms over the interior of her helmet.

 "No!
 What are you doing?"
 Jack shouts, pulling himself off the bed to stop her.

 "It's no use.
 I've been exposed," her voice muffled from behind the glass.
 The amplification of her suit microphone is turned off.
 "This suit has been compromised."

 She wrestles the helmet until it comes off; her long wavy hair unravels to her shoulders.
 She takes one of the syringes and quickly injects it into Jack's shoulder.
-"It's very important that you survive," she explains, her natural voice no longer shielded behind the helmet.
+"It's only important that you and your friends survive," she explains, her natural voice no longer shielded behind the helmet.

 The antidote spreads quickly through his bloodstream.
 His eyes become heavy as he fights to stay conscious.
 His muscles further weaken and the confusion he had when he first awoke returns.

 "Look for me on the other side, Jack."

 His body relaxes as he falls asleep on the floor.